 To start, teams might test a distribution with a managed and permissioned group of community members.
 A number of teams have elected to do this by allocating a slice of future tokens to early “power” contributors, for example through testnet programs where independent community members can register to participate in operating a node.
 A promissory and managed token distribution to users that contribute valuable work can help eliminate community dependency on the effort of founding teams.

-Next, teams need to plan how remaining tokens will be distributed to participants, both fairly for past contributions, and effectively as a future incentive for ongoing participation.
-The distribution design needs to consider the core team that built the product, as well as the users that make it useful.
-Getting this right is hard, and will always be specific to the application in question, but some common questions to think through are:
+Next, teams need to plan how the remaining tokens will be distributed to participants, both fairly for past contributions and effectively as a future incentive for ongoing participation.
+The distribution design needs to consider the core team that built the product as well as the users that make it useful.
+Getting this right is hard and will always be specific to the application in question, but some common questions to think through are:

 - What percentage of tokens should be allocated to the initial team and cap table?